-"...Unlike the federal government, which receives an exemption for all state and local sales taxes, purchases made by municipal and state agencies are subject to state and local sales taxes.
-Increasing the local sales tax would increase costs for purchases made by cities and counties, public school districts, and universities operating in the county.

-"...In 1953, the Senate Committee on State and Local Taxation recommended that California adopt a uniform state and local sales tax with a rate cap.
+- "...Unlike the federal government, which receives an exemption for all state and local sales taxes, municipal and state agencies must pay state and local sales taxes on their purchases.
+Increasing the local sales tax would increase costs for cities and counties, local schools, and California Polytechnic State University, without providing any additional benefits or services to the public. - "...The 2 percent cap on local taxes has served the state well and should not be circumvented.
+In 1953, the Senate Committee on State and Local Taxation recommended that California adopt a uniform state and local sales tax with a rate cap.
 The committee reported that with a cap, the local sales tax would have a 'minimum adverse' impact on taxpayers.
-The committee noted the following principles to consider when adopting sales tax changes: '[Local sales and use taxes] may and frequently do place unduly heavy compliance costs upon retailers'; and 'Local business taxes levied under various ordinances and at different rates may produce artificial and unfair discrimination between retailers in the jurisdictions.'
-The cap has served the state well, and should not be circumvented."
+The committee noted that local sales and use taxes 'may and frequently do place unduly heavy compliance costs upon retailers,' and 'Local business taxes levied under various ordinances and at different rates may produce artificial and unfair discrimination between retailers in the jurisdictions.'
+The cap mitigates these problems." - 11) Double-Referral.

-12) Double-Referral.
 This bill is double-referred to the Assembly Committee on Revenue and Taxation.